Before his death, Jacob blessed each of his sons. He blessed his beloved son Joseph, saying:

 “Blessings of heaven above, blessings of the abyss lying beneath; blessings of plenty and children.
 The blessings of your father are superior to those of my parents, until the desired hills of eternity.”
 (Gen. 49:25-26)

-However, Jacob added that his blessings should be revealed within the context of the natural physical world.
-Thus, he emphasized that they should also be “blessings of the abyss lying beneath.”
+However, Jacob added that his blessings should also be manifested within the realm of the physical world.
+He emphasized that they should be “blessings of the abyss lying beneath.”

-(adapted from Olat Re’iyah vol. II, p.
+(Adapted from Olat Re’iyah vol. II, p.
 203)